langfurde History, Family Crest & Coats of Arms

 There are other villages and parishes named Langford, in England but these are the oldest.
 The Cornwall local cannot be found today, but it is from this local that many of the family originated.
 Roger de Langford was sheriff of Cornwall in 1225.
 He took his surname from the parish of Marham Church.

-Important Dates for the langfurde family
+Early History of the langfurde family

 This web page shows only a small excerpt of our langfurde research.
 Another 95 words (7 lines of text) covering the years 1229, 1625, 1683, 1652, 1716, 1656, 1725, 1713 and 1791 are included under the topic Early langfurde History in all our PDF Extended History products and printed products wherever possible.